The Fight for Preservation Continues at Connecticut’s Mary and Eliza Freeman Houses

 The survival of these two dwellings is a testament to the distinct success of both Mary and Eliza during their lifetimes.
 Women and especially women of color in the mid-19th century were not permitted to vote, and few were known to be property owners.
 Mary and Eliza never married, either, making their accomplishments as independent businesswomen even more noteworthy.
 “Mary and Eliza Freeman exemplified a dominant tenet of Bridgeport’s free Liberia community: that the attainment, expression, and security of freedom—whatever your gender, whether Black or Indian—was possible through property ownership and entrepreneurship,” says Tisdale.

-Though its rigid foundations haven’t given way yet, the homes are currently under threat.
+Though its rigid foundations haven’t given way yet, the homes were recently under threat.
 A storefront was attached to the front of Eliza’s house in the early 1900s, partially blocking the view of the home and obscuring it further.
 A fire, as well as demolition threats reaching back to the 1980s, prompted the question of leveling the homes.
 Until 2009, the structures sat boarded and empty.
 Around that time, nonprofit The Mary and Eliza Freeman Center for History and Community was founded to take ownership of and restore the homes.
-Along with a capacity grant from Connecticut Humanities, a preservation grant from the National Trust's African American Cultural Heritage Action Fund, support from the Connecticut Trust for Historic Preservation, and the dedicated research of former city historian Charles Brilvitch, the Freeman Center has gained momentum in its efforts to save the homes.

 In June 2018, the site was named to the National Trust for Historic Preservation’s 11 Most Endangered Historic Places list.
 “Being featured on the National Trust’s 11 Most Endangered Historic Places list has brought our project a new beginning,” says Tisdale.
 “Although we have raised awareness of the Mary & Eliza Freeman Houses in nearby African American, preservation, and academic communities over the last decade, attaining the financial support and political will essential to save the houses requires that our project reach a state and national audience quickly—an audience that has [previously] been beyond our reach.
 It has also served as validation for those who fought to save and restore the houses over the last ten years and more—everyone who volunteered, researched, advocated, testified, donated, taught, and just plain struggled to make the dream of saving the homes, and resurrecting the Little Liberia story, a reality.”